 - 1.1.
 Strategic Environmental Assessment (SEA) is the process by which environmental considerations are required to be fully integrated into the preparation of plans and programmes prior to their final adoption.
 SEA is a tool used internationally to improve the environmental performance of plans so that they can better contribute to sustainable development. - 1.2.
 Establishing whether a Neighbourhood Development Plan (or 'Neighbourhood Plan') takes into account SEA is an important legal requirement.
-The Independent Examiner appointed to consider the Neighbourhood Plan for Yaxham will check that it meets the 'Basic Conditions' set out in national Planning Practice Guidance (PPG)1.
-One of the Basic Conditions is whether the Neighbourhood Plan for Yaxham is compatible with European Union obligations.
+The Independent Examiner appointed to consider the Croxton and Brettenham & Kilverstone Joint Neighbourhood Plan (JNP) will check that it meets the 'Basic Conditions' set out in national Planning Practice Guidance (PPG)1.
+One of the Basic Conditions is whether the JNP is compatible with European Union obligations.
 This includes the Strategic Environmental Assessment Directive.
 This directive is transposed into UK law by the Environmental Assessment of Plans and Programmes Regulations (2004)2.
 A Neighbourhood Plan must be compatible with European Union obligations, as incorporated into UK law, in order to be legally compliant. - 1.3.
 The legislative background set out below outlines the regulations that require the need for this screening exercise.
 The Screening Opinion request has been sent to the three statutory consultees of the Environment Agency, Historic England and Natural England to seek their views on its contents.

-$^{{\}color{blue} {\bf 1} \\ \underline{ http://planningguidance.communities.gov.uk/blog/guidance/neighbourhood-planning/the-basic-conditions-that-a-draft-neighbourhood-plan-or-order-must-meet-if-it-is-to-proceed-to-referendum/} }$
+1 http://planningguidance.communities.gov.uk/blog/guidance/neighbourhood-planning/the-basic-conditions-that-a-draft-neighbourhood-plannin